-- (1) the identity of the members of the public body who participated in the meeting through electronic communication means, - (2) the identity of the members of the public body who were physically assembled at one physical location, and - (3) the identity of the members of the public body who were not present at the location identified in clause (2) but who monitored such meeting through electronic communication means.13
+(1) the identity of the members of the public body who participated in the meeting through electronic communication means,

+(2) the identity of the members of the public body who were physically assembled at one physical location, and

+(3) the identity of the members of the public body who were not present at the location identified in clause (2) but who monitored such meeting through electronic communication means.

-Depending on the type of electronic meeting, there are other specific elements that must be included in the meeting minutes.14
+Depending on the type of electronic meeting, there are other specific elements that must be included in the meeting minutes.
+Please see the Electronic Meetings Guide published by this office for more details about electronic meetings.